 \subsection{Evaluation of Inter-Step Correctness}

-The aforementioned methods check for local correctness based on the premise-RCUs within a given step.
-Additionally, for a reasoning chain containing a large number of steps, we must also ensure that any new conclusion-RCU is also consistent with \emph{all} known information either in the input $\mathcal{X}$ or in the conclusion-RCUs from prior steps.
-We measure this `global' inter-step correctness by verifying the absence of contradiction between the current $\conc{i}$ and prior information including $\mathcal{X}$ and all conclusion-RCUs so far $\conc{< i}$.
-For instance, in step $\step{2}$ of Figure~\ref{fig:main}(a) for step $\step{2}$, we evaluate the consistency of $\conc{2}$ is consistent with $\conc{1}$.
-Similar to \S\ref{ssec: correct}, we use the an NLI model to obtain the contradiction probability ($P_{\mathrm{contr.}}$), to calculate: where, $r \in \mathcal{X}\cup\{\conc{j}\}_{\scriptscriptstyle j=1}^{\scriptscriptstyle i-1}$.
+The aforementioned methods assess local correctness based on premise-RCUs within a step.
+In reasoning chains with numerous steps, it is crucial to ensure that any new conclusion-RCU remains consistent with \emph{all} known information, whether in the input $\mathcal{X}$ or in all prior conclusion-RCUs $\conc{< i}$.
+To measure this `global' inter-step correctness, we verify the absence of contradictions between the current $\conc{i}$ and prior information, including $\mathcal{X}$ and $\conc{< i}$.
+For example, Fig.~\ref{fig:main}(a) for step $\step{2}$, we evaluate the consistency of $\conc{2}$ with $\conc{1}$.
+Similar to \S\ref{ssec: correct}, we utilize an NLI model to obtain the contradiction probability ($P_{\mathrm{contr.}}$), to calculate: where, $r \in \mathcal{X}\cup\{\conc{j}\}_{\scriptscriptstyle j=1}^{\scriptscriptstyle i-1}$.
 We evaluate only conclusion-RCUs, excluding premise-RCUs from prior steps due to their overlap with input context $\mathcal{X}$.
 Empirically, we verify that excluding premise-RCUs does not impact performance.